wishiwashere/TP-Prototype-01/README.md

 * Favourites
 	* By default, users are provided with a series of "favourite" locations
 	* Locations can be added, removed and visited within the app
 	* All favourites are stored locally on the user's device

-##Deployment
+* Managing the new Marshmallow (Android 6.0) Permission Requests
+	* On device's running the new Marshmallow Android version, users will be prompted to allow the application to access the device camera and storage
+	* Device's running older Android versions will not receive this request, as the permissions will be given to the application once the user accepts them when downloading the app from the [Google Play Store](https://play.google.com/store/apps/details?id=processing.test.wish_i_was_here&ah=vSa3i6qQw1bEdd0nt5kwAgY1DjA)

+###Deployment
 Since the beginning of the project, weekly releases have been made to the [Google Play Store](https://play.google.com/store/apps/details?id=processing.test.wish_i_was_here&ah=vSa3i6qQw1bEdd0nt5kwAgY1DjA), as per our release schedule.
 In total, 21 releases have been made to date.
 Details of these can be found on our [release](https://github.com/wishiwashere/TeamProject-2016/releases) page
 * 2 Production Releases
 * 4 Beta Releases
 * 15 Alpha Releases

-##Creating an App Interface through Processing
+###Creating an App Interface through Processing
-As this application was originally developed using Processing 3.0, all
+As this application was originally developed using Processing 3.0, the entire app interface was custom created to imitate the following functionalities:
 * Text Inputs
 	* Triggering the device keyboard
 	* Accepting input from keypresses on a soft keyboard
 	* Restricting the maximum allowed characters when necessary (i.e. when writing a tweet)
 	* Constraining the text to appear as though it were in a text box (i.e. to make the text wrap as opposed to going off screen)
+	* Hiding password input (which is no longer a part of the app, as logins are now handled using OAuth redirects)
 * Icons which
 	* Trigger functions
 	* Link to other screens in the app